 In Design, a key content-linked ideological element underpinning the subject was visual.
 For example, in Graphic Design, “because we are teaching a visual subject, referencing lots of visual language… referencing great cinema or literature, just in snippets of conversation you talk about something or a play.”
 Graphic Design thus had an underlying element of “a visual English, yes.
 You’ve got the semiotics of that.”
 This did not mean, however, that a written element was not important to Design.
 As one Product Design lecturer commented: “With designers we have to be careful that we don't start wearing the visual learners thing overly much.
 The writing thing is fantastic and I love to be able to write.”
 Yet, underlying this writing were key elements of process, form, surface, texture, a whole host of visual elements.
 As one product designer commented on how they would evaluate a teapot they were presented with: “from a designer's point of view… that is not quite right with me… I would be questioning why they had done all the things with the form, surface, texture, colouring, patterning, decoration that they had done.
 I would be looking for reasons for all of that.”

 In Nursing, key content-linked ideological and psychological elements were empathy, compassion, emotion.
 As one Nursing lecturer commented in a focus group: “we very much aim to… teach compassion as part of our curriculum, that’s actually a code of core element of the curriculum and increasingly so across all of nursing.”
 One Mental Health lecturer noted, “attitudes and values are… a huge part of Mental Health…if they use language that was derogatory… disrespectful… insensitive in some way then we would pick up on that side in their written work.”
 In General Nursing and their own approach to a task, another lecturer commented, “I’m always looking at things from a safety aspect from a caring aspect from a health aspect from a hygiene aspect… looking and thinking and observing.”
-The idea of a mindset and of key content-linked elements underpinning the ‘English’ used are also illustrated by a Learning Disability Nursing Lecturer comments, who, when first presented in the project using a teapot as an object to describe and evaluate, said: “as soon as you said teapot I was already thinking cups of tea, making things… I think that’s just a mindset you know I wasn’t thinking about circumference or the height you know… I was thinking ‘Oh, we could make that!’
+The idea of a mind-set and of key content-linked elements underpinning the ‘English’ used are also illustrated by a Learning Disability Nursing Lecturer comments, who, when first presented in the project using a colourful ceramic teapot as an object to describe and evaluate, said: “as soon as you said teapot I was already thinking cups of tea, making things… I think that’s just a mind-set you know I wasn’t thinking about circumference or the height you know… I was thinking ‘Oh, we could make that!’
 And that’d be a really good thing to do… communication, warmth, empathy, teapot.”

 In contrast, for Psychology lecturers who specialised in therapy, any use of ‘English’ was underpinned by focusing on the people behind an object, “I suppose because of the therapist in [me], I’m person centred… I’m interested in people, relationships so instantly I go about what’s the person behind it and what’s his or her relationship with that object and then… what impact this teapot has on me on others and… that’s… when I see it attracts my attention is it to my taste?”
-One Social Psychology lecturer also commented on the different mindset they had with nursing lecturers: “they [nurses] are much more practical, we are much more theoretical… and also we look at different aspects of things.”
+One Social Psychology lecturer also commented on the different mind-set they had compared to nursing lecturers: “they [nurses] are much more practical, we are much more theoretical… and also we look at different aspects of things.”